braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_your_braze_users/teams.md

 You can archive teams from the **Internal Teams** page.

 Select one or many teams to archive.
-If the Team is not associated with any object within Braze, the Team will be archived immediately.
-If the Team is associated with an object, you will be presented with an option to remove the Team after the archive process or replace the Team.
+If the team is not associated with any object within Braze, the team will be archived immediately.
+If the team is associated with an object, you will be presented with an option to remove the team after the archive process or replace the team.

 ![Archiving a Team that is associated with an object in Braze][86]{: style="max-width:70%;"}